LeapBeyond/scrubadub/docs/accuracy.rst

 It's a great question that's hard, but essential to answer.

 It is straightforward to measure this on pseudo-data (fake data that is generated), but its not clear how applicable this is to real-world applications.
-There might be the possibility a possibility to use some open real-world datasets, but it's not clear if such things exist given the sensitivity of PII.
+There might be a possibility to use some open real-world datasets, but it's not clear if such things exist given the sensitivity of PII.

 Precision and recall
 --------------------